SidneyNemzer/forms/index.md

   <!-- Inputs here -->
 </form>
 ```
 Replace `testing` in the `action` with the name of the form.
-You can call a form anything you want, except `view` (you'll see why in the next section.
+You can call a form anything you want, except `view` (you'll see why in the next section).

 When you submit the form, you'll be taken to a page where you can review the submission

 ### Looking at a form later!

-If you visit http://uforms.tk/view, you can see all of the tables you have created
+If you visit [http://uforms.tk/view](http://uforms.tk/view), you can see all of the tables you have created

-If you visit http://uforms.tk/<form> (and replace `<form>` with the form's name), you can see all of your previous submissions for that form.
+If you visit `http://uforms.tk/<form>` (and replace `<form>` with a form's name), you can see all of your previous submissions for that form.

 ### Why isn't my form there?